-by Brandon Mietzner on October 1, 2012 in Staff Editorials
+by Brandon Mietzner on October 1, 2012 in Editorials & Interviews

 The world of multi-monitor gaming is a small but ever growing community of dedicated individuals who enjoy a rich and immersive game-play experience.
 Multi-monitor gaming can be a complicated transition, however, this how-to guide is here to help ensure you have as few problems when you decide to pass through the veil of multi-monitor gaming.

 The prices of monitors have dropped significantly over the past few years, putting some of the larger sizes like 22″ and 24″ within a reasonable price range when you need to get three of them.
 The largest size you will probably want to consider is 27″, unless you have a large amount of room on your desk.
 I will touch on this when I discuss optional hardware.

 The most common question is; “Why can’t I just use my old monitor and try to find others like it?”
 To find the exact model of your current monitor is going to be hard going, especially if you bought yours 5+ years ago.
 There are several reasons it is important for you to have the same model monitor for all three displays: You might run into resolution detection issues when enabling Eyefinity or Surround; one monitor might have a tint of grey and another a tint of blue, making color matching difficult, if not impossible to resolve; if there is any dynamic contrast, one monitor might be brighter than the others.
 I am not saying everyone will run into these exact problems, but these or other problems might happen and this is why I implore you to use the same model of monitor for your multi-monitor setup.